The Black Rose Acoustic Society

 See the descriptions below for the classes offered this fall.

-New as of 2025, members need to add a discount at checkout to get the $10 discount off the $109 non-members price.
-All current members should have received an email with the TBRAS PROMO CODE, and new members should have received it in their welcome letter.
+Members need to add a discount at checkout to get the $10 discount off the $109 non-members price.
+All current members should have received an email with the TBRAS DISCOUNT/PROMO CODE, and new members should have received it in their welcome letter.
 It is the same code used for online ticket sales.
-If you have forgotten it, or were never sent it, please email us here and we will email you back with the code.
-If you became a member just before registering, your code may not be emailed to you for several weeks, so please email us here immediately to get the code.
+If you have forgotten it, were never sent it, or recently became a member, please email us here and we will email you back with the code.
 Not yet a member? click here.

 Registration